 After the Trial: Simplifying Access and Retrieval of Clinical Trial Documents

 Trial Master Files’ live on long after the clinical trial.
 Regulators often request specific clinical trial documents from the TMF be sent as soon as the trial is completed, as well as linking certain documents to future submissions when going through the marketing authorization process.

 At the end of the trial, the CRO will typically transfer the TMF to the sponsor for retention.
 Retention periods differ depending on the location you’re operating in and the regulatory agency requirements for that country.
 Some countries require TMF content to be retained for a minimum of 25 years, and there are changes afoot which may require many other countries to move towards this longer retention period.

 With the need to keep the TMF secure and retain for long periods, eTMF systems are the smart choice. eTMF systems make transferring the file and responding to requests much simpler.
 The electronic TMF eliminates the increasing cost of manual paper storage and handling, something that is far more expensive than virtual storage of electronic content.
 Moreover, agencies are starting to require direct access to the TMF for on-site and potentially remote inspections.

 Finally, an eTMF system gives clinical trial stakeholders the power of rapid document search and retrieval.
 This is bolstered further by the introduction of a standard eTMF structure and taxonomy, such as the TMF Reference Model.
 Access and retention policies can be set and enforced automatically.

-There are immediate benefits than can be had by implementing an eTMF today.
-These benefits will continue to grow with the introduction of more comprehensive eTMF data models and completeness algorithms. eTMF Platforms have the promise of unlocking the gold mine that is our clinical trial documents allowing better decision making throughout the drug development lifecycle.
+There are immediate benefits that can be had by implementing an eTMF today and these benefits will continue to grow with the introduction of more comprehensive eTMF data models and completeness algorithms. eTMF platforms have the promise of unlocking the gold mine of data within our clinical trial documents, allowing for better decision-making throughout the drug development life-cycle.